-With USP Pro 2.0 you can schedule future posts and set past dates (or any date) on submitted posts.
+With USP Pro version 2.0 and better, you can schedule future posts and set past dates (or any date) on submitted posts.
 This tutorial explains the steps required to make it happen.

 Any form that you create with USP Pro can be set to submit posts that have a future/scheduled post date.
 Here are the steps:

 - In your form, create a custom field with the